hudongsheng-debug/FITSQuickLook/README.md

 ## Version 1.5.1 New Features
 - Added a Lock feature to fix the currently selected row or column.
 - Improved overall APP responsivene.
+-
+## Version 1.6.0 New Features
+- The Profile Panel now displays basic statistics, including minimum, maximum, mean, and standard deviation.
+- Added the ability to export the selected row or column profile as a CSV file.
+- Improved interaction logic so that the selected row or column is determined directly from user selection, independent of control button positions.

 ## 🧠 Use Cases